scratchrealm/mcmc-monitor-old/README.md

 ### Installing cmdstan and cmdstanpy

-To install cmdstan and cmdstanpy:
+To install cmdstan and cmdstanpy (within your conda environment):

 ```bash
 pip install cmdstanpy